 Who should attend?

-Oral and maxillofacial surgeons, including faculty, residents, fellows and private practitioners, interested in clinical research and trial design.
+Oral and maxillofacial surgeons – including faculty, residents, fellows and private practitioners – interested in clinical research and trial design should attend.

-OMSs who must critically evaluate the literature of published clinical trials and assess the merits of each trial and the implications for the care and treatment of patients.
+OMSs who must critically evaluate the literature of published clinical trials and assess the merits of each trial and the implications for the care and treatment of patients also should attend.

-AAOMS has convened a clinical trials methods course at the University of Michigan biennially since 2008.
-The Board approved convening the 2018 course in Rosemont.
-The course will provide a broad overview of research methodology and clinical trial design as faculty members from the Chicagoland area give a new perspective.
+The 2020 Clinical Trials Methods Course will take place at the new OMS Institute for Education and Innovation.
+The course will provide a broad overview of research methodology and clinical trial design while faculty members from the Chicago area give a new perspective.

 Topics and course information

 Develop clinical trial proposals that can be submitted to funding organizations.
 Topics will include:

 - Protocol design